it-at-m/Praktikumsplaner/doc/src/features/MeldungOertlAusbilder.md

 # Meldung örtl.
 Ausbilder

 On the main page there is an option `Meldung` in the navigation bar.
-This takes you to the form for reporting Prakikumsstellen.
+This takes you to a form.
+The form is made for [örtliche Ausbilder](./../glossary.md#ortliche-ausbilderin) to report [Praktikumsstellen](./../glossary.md#praktikumsstelle)

 ## Using the Form